 Non-small Cell Lung Cancer (NSCLC) represents 80% to 90% of all lung cancer cases each year.
-These lung cancers include adenocarcinoma, the most common form of lung cancer; squamous cell carcinoma, which accounts for about 25% of non-small cell lung cancers; and large cell carcinoma, which accounts for the remaining 10% of non-small cell lung cancers.
+These lung cancers include:

 Small Cell Lung Cancer (SCLC) represents 10% to 20% of all lung cancer cases each year.
-Generally, small cell lung cancer tumors tend to grow more quickly than non-small cell lung cancer tumors, but they also tend to be more responsive to chemotherapy than NSCLC.
+SCLC tumors tend to grow more quickly than NSCLC tumors.
+They may initially be more responsive to chemotherapy.

 How Lung Cancer Affects The Body

-By understanding where the lung cancer is located and how and where it spreads, the medical team can create a treatment plan that is designed expressly for the type and stage of the cancer.
+By understanding where the lung cancer is, and how and where it spreads, the medical team can create a specialized treatment plan based on the type and stage.

 Stage IV: The cancer has spread to the space around the lungs (the pleura), the other lung, or to another part of the body, such as the brain, bones, liver or adrenal glands.
-You may hear the term “metastasis” being used in Stage IV cancer.
-This refers to when the cancer has spread beyond its original site in the lung to other, more distant parts of the body.
+The term “metastasis” is used in Stage IV cancer.
+This is when the cancer has spread beyond its original site in the lung to other, more distant parts of the body.

 Sometimes, lung cancer spreads beyond the lungs to other parts of the body.
 Symptoms that may be seen when lung cancer has spread include:

-Any persistent, unusual or unexplained symptom should be checked out by a health-care provider.
-Everyone coughs sometimes, but a cough that persists – especially if it’s accompanied by other signs, such as blood in the mucus or unexplained pain – should always be evaluated.
+Any persistent, unusual, or unexplained symptom should be checked out by a doctor.
+Everyone coughs sometimes, but a cough that persists – especially with other signs, such as blood in the mucus or unexplained pain – should always be checked out.
 Like all cancers, lung cancer is best treated when caught early.

-It should also be noted that many of these symptoms are non-specific and can be the result of other medical problems, not necessarily related to lung cancer.
-For example, patients with COPD can have a chronic cough and repeated infections.
-That’s why it is so important to see your doctor if you are experiencing any of these symptoms to be sure get an accurate diagnosis.
+Many symptoms are non-specific.
+They can be the result of other medical problems not related to lung cancer.
+People with COPD can have a chronic cough and repeated infections.
+See your doctor for an accurate diagnosis if you have any symptoms.

 Any kind of smoking seems to increase the risk of lung cancer.
 Smoking cigarettes, cigars, and pipes have all been linked to lung cancer.
-Smoking marijuana may also increase the risk of lung cancer, especially in young people.
-People who are exposed to secondhand smoke also increases the risk of lung cancer.
-It is estimated that more than 3,000 nonsmoking adults die of lung cancer each year as a result of breathing secondhand smoke.
+Smoking marijuana may also increase the risk, especially in young people.
+Exposure to secondhand smoke increases the risk.
+It is estimated that secondhand smoke causes more than 3,000 lung cancer deaths each year among nonsmoking adults.

 No one knows for sure the impact of smoking e-cigarettes (vaping) on lung health.
-E-cigarettes contain nicotine, and, like tobacco cigarettes can lead to nicotine addiction.
-Some claim that inhaling e-cigarettes may be safer than tobacco smoking and that it may help smokers quit.
+E-cigarettes contain nicotine.
+Like tobacco cigarettes, they can lead to nicotine addiction.
+Some claim that inhaling e-cigarettes may be safer than tobacco smoking.
+Some think it may help smokers quit.
+There are no data to support these claims.
 Others believe that e-cigarettes may lead more young people to start smoking tobacco.
-Much more research is needed to find the answers to these questions.
+More research is needed.

-Exposure to other harmful substances can also cause lung cancer.
+Other harmful substances can also cause lung cancer.
 Radon is a naturally occurring odorless, tasteless, invisible radioactive gas.
-People who are exposed to high levels of radon are more likely to get lung cancer than people with low levels of exposure.
+People exposed to high radon levels are more likely to get lung cancer.
 In fact, radon exposure is a leading cause of lung cancer in nonsmokers.
-Radon levels can be high not only in underground mines but also in tightly sealed, poorly ventilated homes, generally those with basements.
+Radon levels can be high in underground mines.
+They are also high in tightly sealed, poorly ventilated homes, generally those with basements.

-Exposure to asbestos, a mineral-based substance that was once used in insulation and building construction, can cause lung cancer, especially in smokers.
+Exposure to asbestos, a mineral-based substance once used in insulation and building construction, can cause lung cancer, especially in smokers.
 Air pollution has also been linked to lung cancer.

 Other risk factors are the same as the causes for lung cancer:

-- A history of cancer in another part of the body.
-People with a history of head and neck cancer or esophageal cancer, both of which are also associated with tobacco use, are at higher risk for lung cancer.
-People who have had cancer in a different place, such as breast, colon, or prostate cancer, are at increased risk of having lung cancer.
+A history of cancer in another part of the body.
+People with a history of head and neck cancer or esophageal cancer, both associated with tobacco use, are at higher risk.
+People who have had breast, colon, or prostate cancer, are at increased risk.

-- Age.
+Age.
 Lung cancer risk increases with age.
-Only about 10% of lung cancer cases occur in people younger than 50 years old.
+Only about 10% of cases occur in people younger than 50.

-- Other lung disease.
-Diseases such as chronic obstructive pulmonary disease (COPD), interstitial lung disease, and tuberculosis (TB) may increase lung cancer risk.
-In addition, scarring of the lungs, which from other diseases may set the stage for developing lung cancer.
+Other lung disease.
+Chronic obstructive pulmonary disease (COPD), interstitial lung disease, and tuberculosis (TB) may increase lung cancer risk.
+Scarring of the lungs from other diseases may set the stage for lung cancer.

 Having more than one risk factor also increases your odds of developing lung cancer.
-For instance, a smoker with asbestos exposure has about four times the risk of developing lung cancer as a smoker who has not had asbestos exposure, and 80 times the risk compared with someone who neither smoked nor was exposed to asbestos.
-If you are at an increased risk for lung cancer, talk to your health-care provider about the risks and benefits of screening for lung cancer.
+A smoker with asbestos exposure has about four times the risk of developing lung cancer as a smoker without it.
+It’s 80 times the risk compared with someone who neither smoked nor was exposed to asbestos.

 Screening for Lung Cancer

-If you are at increased risk for lung cancer, ask your health-care provider about lung cancer screening with a chest CT scan.
-Your physician can help you consider the risks and benefits of screening for lung cancer.
-It’s important to remember, though, that chest CT scans do not find all lung cancers, and sometimes they raise false alarms.
-If the screening shows a suspicious abnormality, your health-care provider may recommend repeating the scan right away or in several months to see if any abnormalities disappear or change.
-Your health-care provider can help you weigh the risks and benefits of screening for lung cancer.
+If you are at increased risk for lung cancer, ask your doctor about screening with a low dose chest CT Scan.
+Your doctor can help you weigh the risks and benefits.
+Chest CT scans don’t find all lung cancers.
+Sometimes they raise false alarms.
+If screening shows something suspicious, your doctor may to repeat the scan right away or in several months.
+This will show if abnormalities have disappeared or changed.

 Some of the most common treatments for lung cancer include: